cachix/devenv/docs/composing-using-imports.md

 Imagine you're building a typical web application, with separate frontend and backend components that live in separate folders.
-You've also written a custom Redis integration in ``devenv/devenv.nix``, stored in a remote ``https://github.com/mycompany/redis.devenv`` repository.

 ```yaml title="devenv.yaml"
 inputs: